 S.W.A.T.: How a TV Show Gave Us A Template For Police Reform

-CN: extensive discussion of police brutality, police tactics, institutional racism, brief discussion of of gender-based violence, sexual assault, and mass shootings We know that fiction can be based on fact but how often is fact influenced by fiction?
+We know that fiction can be based on fact but how often is fact influenced by fiction?
 The beloved show Star Trek has long been famous for inspiring the invention of many of the “futuristic” technologies used in the show.
-The Black Lives Matter movement has repeatedly called on us to dismantle and recreate …Read More
+The Black Lives Matter movement has repeatedly called on us to dismantle and recreate our law enforcement systems, to replace the current oppressive, violent, and racist version.
+Now, Dennis Upkins takes a look at how the reboot of the television show S.W.A.T. can offer inspiration for what police, and related agencies, could look like in the future.

-Hanging Out with Your Autistic Friend: A Guide to Social Inclusivity
+Hanging Out with Your Autistic Friends: A Guide to Social Inclusivity

 The Things Our Pets Can Teach Us About Self-Care